-6. Military Programs – If you are a veteran of the US military, there may be an army of programs available to you.
-The most well known is the GI bill® which helps vets get their degree after active service.
+5. Military Programs – If you are a veteran of the US military, there may be an army of programs available to you.
+The most well-known is the GI bill® which helps vets get their degree after active service.
 Other programs such as the Yellow Ribbon Program, which help returning GIs cover school expenses that may exceed the Post 9/11 GI Bill tuition benefit, are definitely worth exploring as well.

-7. Employer Assistance – Many large companies offer some kind of tuition reimbursement program; some medium and small companies do, too.
-Be sure to check with your HR department.
-If your degree can help your company and your job performance, it could be a real win-win situation.
+6. Employer Assistance – Many companies offer some kind of tuition reimbursement program, sobe sure to check with your HR department.
+If your degree can help your company and your job performance, it could be a win-win situation.

-8 & 9.
-Federal or Private Loans – Once you have explored all the other avenues for financing, it might just take a loan to put you over the top.
-But if you’ve done your homework and investigated all these other financing options, you should be able to minimize the amount you borrow.
+7 & 8.
+Federal or Private Loans – Loans can be considered once you have explored all the other avenues for financing.
+If you’ve done your homework and investigated all these other financing options, you should be able to minimize the amount you borrow.
 Federal loans may be less expensive and have the most flexible repayment options, so it’s a good idea to explore your federal options before looking to private loans.

 If you are considering DeVry University, feel free to contact a Student Finance Professional in the DeVry Student Finance office at your local campus or center.
 Online students can call 877-496-9050 to speak with an Online Student Finance Professional.
 He or she will be happy to walk you through these steps and help you build a personal, customized college financing plan that can get you on the road to graduation!